alanclarke/winston-couchdb/README.md

 winston-couchdb
 ===============

+### Note
-### Note- this repo is now obsolete, please use the official winston-couchdb repo at https://github.com/indexzero/winston-couchdb
+- this repo is now obsolete, please use the official winston-couchdb repo at https://github.com/indexzero/winston-couchdb

 -  title       : winston-couchdb
 -  author      : alan clarke